timloveland/timloveland/README.md

 - 👋 Hi, I’m @timloveland
-- 👀 I’m interested in web development.
+- 👀 I’m interested in front end development (and maybe backend in the future).
 - 💞️ I’m looking into FreeCodeCamp, the Odin Project, and courses on Udemy.
 - 📫 How to reach me ...
      email: timloveland@yahoo.com or (772)-285-7454